vortex-es/vortex-es.github.io/_posts/2014-10-01-vortex-forecast-tomorrow-s-technology-today.md

 date: "2014-10-2 14:59:00"
 layout: blog
 slug: "vortex-forecast-available"
+title: Please, check FORECAST accuracy.
+Online.
+"featured-img-url": "vortex-forecast.png"
-title: Vortex Forecast.
-Tomorrow's technology, today "featured-img-url": "vortex-forecast.png" "featured-img-alt": Vortex Forecast
+"featured-img-alt": Vortex Forecast
 tags: null
 meta: Vortex Forecast
-excerpt: At Vortex, we want to be your forecast provider.
-Even if you already have one!
+excerpt: Please, check FORECAST accuracy.
+Online.
 author: vortex
 keywords: "vortex, wind, forecast"
 published: true
 ---

-## Vortex FORECAST.
-Tomorrow's technology, today

-"_A smart ensemble of several forecasts performs better than the best of its members_" EWEA Wind Power Forecasting Workshop, Rotterdam 2013.

-At Vortex, we want to be your forecast provider.
-Even if you already have one!
+## Please, check FORECAST accuracy.
+Online.

 Only a few months after its release, Vortex [FORECAST](http://www.vortexfdc.com/solutions/forecast.html) is already forecasting more than 1000 MW in 15 countries.
 High accuracy, attractive prices, customizable delivery channels and flexible input requirements are just some of the factors behind this success.

-Now, you can easily check forecast accuracy for yourself by logging into Vortex Interface and comparing FORECAST Sample to real-time measurements from <a href="http://www.sotaventogalicia.com/en" target=blank>Sotavento</a> wind farm, on-line.
+Now, you can easily check our forecast accuracy for yourself by logging into Vortex Interface and comparing FORECAST Sample to real-time measurements from <a href="http://www.sotaventogalicia.com/en" target=blank>Sotavento</a> wind farm, online.

 Please, contact us if you are interested in arranging a pilot to forecast your specific existing or planned projects.